Morning Musume: 2007: 8th generation and expansion across Asia

-With the success of Kanashimi Twilight, on May 1, 2007, Morning Musume became the "best single selling female group in Japan" with 11,085,000 copies sold—their fifth Oricon record.
+On April 25, 2007, Morning Musume released their 33rd single, "Kanashimi Twilight".
+With the success of "Kanashimi Twilight", on May 1, 2007, Morning Musume became the "best single selling female group in Japan" with 11,085,000 copies sold—their fifth Oricon record.
 The achievement surpasses the previous record set by Pink Lady of 11,037,000 copies sold.

 On May 6, 2007, Hitomi Yoshizawa left.
 Miki Fujimoto took her place as leader and Ai Takahashi replaced Fujimoto as sub-leader.
 As of June 1, 2007, Miki Fujimoto resigned from Morning Musume, due to the tabloid magazine Friday running an article depicting Fujimoto and comedian Tomoharu Shoji in a relationship.
-Ai Takahashi replaced Fujimoto as leader (a position the latter occupied for the briefest period in the group's history—26 days), and Risa Niigaki became subleader.
+Ai Takahashi replaced Fujimoto as leader, and Risa Niigaki became subleader.

-Morning Musume's 34th single, "Onna ni Sachi Are", a song with a beatmania style was released on July 25, 2007.
-It features the debut of new eighth generation members from China, Jun Jun and Lin Lin.
-The single reached number two on the Oricon Weekly Singles Chart, with sales of 43,364 copies.
+Morning Musume's 34th single, "Onna ni Sachi Are", reached number two on the Oricon Weekly Singles Chart, with sales of 43,364 copies.
 On October 26, 2007, Ai Takahashi, Risa Niigaki, and Koharu Kusumi visited Korea to promote their singles collection album Morning Musume All Singles Complete: 10th Anniversary, which was released on October 24, 2007.
 Also, Takahashi and Niigaki appeared as special guests in a Korean radio show called Maybee's Turn Up the Volume (메이비의 볼륨을 높여요).
 Later that same month, on October 29, 2007, all nine members traveled to Taiwan for three days to promote the album.
-This was the first time Morning Musume held a non-Fan Club promotional event as a group outside Japan.
 During their visit, they attended press conferences, appeared for radio and TV show recordings, and held the first-ever public handshaking event outside Japan.

 On November 21, 2007, marked the release of Morning Musume's 35th single, "Mikan".
-Initial sales were poor for the song.
-It became the group's lowest-selling single (even lower than the initial indies release of "Ai no Tane", which sold 50,000 copies), both in terms of first week sales and absolute sales figures.
-As a result, unlike all previous singles, Mikan failed to appear on Oricon's Top 5 Chart, breaking the group's previously held record.

 On December 31, 2007, Morning Musume performed in the 58th NHK Kōhaku Uta Gassen with a remixed version of their song "Love Machine" along with Cute and Berryz Kobo.
-Similar to the previous Kōhaku, the red team (females) lost to the white team (males) after attaining votes from the viewers and judges.